The Best Nighttime Skin-Care Routine

 Here’s how it works: While we lay sleeping, our cells go into overdrive to help repair the damage incurred during the day (from contact with environmental pollutants and UV radiation, for example).
 Our blood vessels dilate, allowing an increased flow of nutrients and oxygen to the skin, which helps stimulate the removal of toxic cellular products.
 Research shows that our cells even regenerate faster while we’re sleeping.

-Read on for the scoop on how to optimize your skin-care routine at night, and wake up to a happier complexion.
+Read on for the scoop on how to optimise your skin-care routine at night, and wake up to a happier complexion.